dmaluenda/hands_on_machine_learning/README.md

 A conda environ is a indepentent and isolated eviroment where you can install any python package without exposing the system enviroment.

-To create a new conda environ, go to the "Environments" tab in the left pane on the Anaconda Navigator and click on `+ Create`
+To create a new conda environ, go to the "Environments" tab in the left pane on the Anaconda Navigator and click on `+ Create`.
+Finally, type a name and select Python as a code lenguage.

 ![Screenshoot of the Conda Environ create](https://github.com/dmaluenda/hands_on_machine_learning/blob/master/resources/conda_environs.png)

-#### Installing Jupyter
+#### Installing Jupyter and other basics

-Open Anaconda on your computer and install Jupyter Notebook from the Anaconda Navigator.
+You should install Jupyter Notebook from the Anaconda Navigator, in Home tab on the left pane.
+You can check the activated environ on the top of the pane.

 ![Screenshoot of the Jupyter installation button](https://github.com/dmaluenda/hands_on_machine_learning/blob/master/resources/jupyter_install.png)

+Then, launch jupyter.

 #### Dependencies